 - first demonstration of a functional relationship between fish larvae and deep-sea corals;

-- first demonstration of active buoyancy adjustment leading to rapid dispersal in so-called sedentary benthic animals.
+- first demonstration of active buoyancy adjustment leading to rapid dispersal in so-called sedentary benthic animals;

 Marine ecology and the control of biological functions in marine organisms

 The core of the lab's research focuses on assessing the drivers of various processes (growth, gamete synthesis, larval development, settlement, dispersal) in macrobenthic organisms with complex (pelago-benthic) life histories.
 To achieve this, we typically amalgamate evidence obtained from the analysis of field samples and experimental studies, with an aim to compare congeners inhabiting seasonal and extreme environments (cold-temperate coasts vs deep sea vs poles).
-Our findings promise to help elucidate the respective roles played by exogenous factors (i.e. temperature, photoperiod, food, lunar cycles) and inter-individual exchanges (i.e. proximity/density) in the dispersal and persistence of species, of significance to both evolutionary biology and resources management.
+Our findings promise to help elucidate the respective roles played by exogenous factors (i.e. temperature, photoperiod, food, lunar cycles) and inter-individual exchanges (i.e. proximity/density, chemical communication) in the dispersal and persistence of species, of significance to both evolutionary biology and resources management.

-Already, our discovery of mass lunar spawnings in boreal species and of lunar components in the reproduction of deep-water taxa drew attention to overlooked proxies of lunar cues in cold-water environments and the disphotic zone (~200-1200 m).
+Early work in the 1990s centered on the role of endogenous and exogenous cues in coordinating annual spawning events, and drew attention to chemical communication around the breeding season of echinoderms for the first time, of relevance to the maintenance of reproductive populations.
+More recently, our discovery of mass lunar spawnings in boreal species and of lunar components in the reproduction of deep-water taxa drew attention to overlooked proxies of lunar cues in cold-water environments and the disphotic zone (~200-1200 m).
 Over the past few years, further work evidenced environmentally-mediated breeding and growth in deep-water taxa, of special significance in view of predicted changes in the seasonal timing of life-history events caused by climate change (shift in phase relationship between photoperiod and temperature).
 Bathymetric shifts in maternal reproductive investment were shown.
 An entirely new area of research is being developed around Arctic macrobenthic communities, following a twofold reasoning.
 (1) The Arctic fits in the continuum we have studied so far, i.e. subarctic coasts and underlying deep ocean (representing marked and weakly seasonal environments, respectively), while offering new settings for testing hypotheses related to photoperiod (high latitude, periodic ice cover) and food availability (unique primary production) using the same or closely related taxa.
 (2) Marine species are expected to move into, or shift their distributions towards Arctic waters in the face of climate change, while exogenous pressures on this environment (e.g. ocean warming, ship traffic) increase, stressing the need to understand the life-history strategies of locally adapted species to predict impacts on biodiversity.

 Dispersal and biology of early life stages